- LAMP vs. WAMP: What’s the Difference?

 As you can see, there are numerous reasons startups prefer to use a LAMP stack for web development, and why it often makes sense for enterprises too.

 Increasingly startups are looking for reliable LAMP Cloud Hosting specifically.
 At Atlantic.Net, you can get up and running in 30 seconds, on a cloud supported by 100% solid state drives hosted in international data centers.
-We also offer HIPAA-compliant cloud hosting services.
+We also offer HIPAA-compliant cloud storage hosting services.